Yale-BIM/f21-assignments/assignment-3/README.md

 - **Report:** You are expected to submit a pdf to Gradescope with answers to the questions/tasks at the end of each part of the assignment.
 This report should also have any information needed to understand and/or run your code, as well as the specific commit SHA of your final version of the code for this assignment.
-The report is a fillable PDF which is available [here]().
+The report is a fillable PDF which is available [here for CPSC 459 Students](https://drive.google.com/file/d/1mygTb6uOFQNj8mATt_Unyw-KMe30Eylj/view?usp=sharing) and [here for CPSC 559 Students](https://drive.google.com/file/d/1mygTb6uOFQNj8mATt_Unyw-KMe30Eylj/view?usp=sharing).

     Use the latest version of [Adobe Acrobat Reader DC](https://get.adobe.com/reader/) to fill the PDF template in Windows or OSX.
     In Ubuntu 18.04, you can install Acrobat Reader DC with [wine](https://en.wikipedia.org/wiki/Wine_(software)) by following [these instructions](https://linuxconfig.org/how-to-install-latest-adobe-acrobat-reader-dc-on-ubuntu-18-04-bionic-beaver-linux-with-wine).